TheFinks/Fossology-Ninka/README.md

 This project may be integrated with other tools in the SPDX ecosystem.
 In particular, FOSSology-Ninka may be called as part of the [do_spdx()](https://github.com/chaughawout/Do_SPDX/) SPDX document generation process.

+### News
+See the [Changelog](https://github.com/TheFinks/Fossology-Ninka/blob/master/CHANGELOG.md) for release details.
+Although the code base is constantly evolving, official releases will be announced on GitHub and on the [spdx-tech](http://lists.spdx.org/mailman/listinfo/spdx-tech) and [fossology](http://lists.fossology.org/mailman/listinfo/fossology) public mailing lists.

 ### Future Goals
 * Integration with third-party SPDX databases and web viewers/editors
 * Generation of complete SPDX documents, including manual conflict resolution between FOSSology and Ninka results